Ridley Scholarship Recipients

 Class of 2019

 I am an Echols and Gregory Ledford Endowed Scholar from Chesterfield, Virginia, where I attended Clover Hill High School.
 I am currently pursuing a double major in finance and statistics with a minor in economics.
-Outside of the classroom I am on the Men’s Rugby Club Team and am a member of the McIntire Investment Institute.
-This past summer I interned for PNC Financial Services in the Wealth Management Division.
-After this year, I will be interning for Citi in the Investment Banking Division.
+Outside of the classroom I am on the Men’s Club Rugby Team and am a member of the McIntire Investment Institute.
+This past summer I interned for Citi in the Media and Telecommunications Investment Banking Group.
+After graduation, I will be rejoining Citi full-time in New York City.

 I am a Richmond Ridley Clarence Cain Scholar from Midlothian, Virginia.
 I am a graduate of the Maggie L. Walker Governor’s School in the City of Richmond.
 In high school I was an officer in the Red Cross Club and also worked closely with the Youth Philanthropy Project for two years.
 I have participated in the Bank of America Student Leaders program, where I interned at the Midlothian YMCA and spent a week in Washington, D.C., during which I visited Capitol Hill and spoke with several Virginia legislators.
 I am planning to major in biomedical engineering with an engineering business minor.

 I am an Echols and Sylvia V. Terry Scholar from Richmond, Virginia where I attended Patrick Henry High School.
-I am majoring in Public Policy and Leadership in the Frank Batten School, and pursuing a minor in Government from the College of Arts and Sciences.
-Over the summer, I was an administrative legal intern at the Virginia Department of Health Professions.
-On grounds, my major involvements include serving as Executive Coordinator of the Sisterly Love Mentoring Program, as an Orientation Leader for the Office of African American Affairs Peer Advisor Program, and as a member of the University Guide Service.
-I also work as a Programs and Councils Assistant for the Office of the Dean of Students.
+As a 4th year studying public policy and government, I am very passionate about social and criminal justice reform.
+This summer, I studied law and public policy at the University of Oxford in England.
+Some of my involvements on grounds include serving as President of the Sisterly Love Mentoring Program, as a Senior Peer Advisor for the Office of African American Affairs Peer Advisor Program, and as the Program Planning Chair of the Kappa Rho Chapter of Delta Sigma Theta Sorority, Incorporated.
+I also work as a Customer Service Representative Manager for the Office of the Dean of Students.
 Upon graduating in 2019, I plan to attend law school.